 It charges a flat 0.2% trading fee for trades on the platform.
 It’s available globally across all countries without any restrictions.

-Wrap Up – Best Trading Exchanges
+Wrap Up – Best Cryptocurrency Exchanges

 So those were the best trading exchanges out there folks.
 Note that there do exist hundreds of other exchanges, and each one is better or worse than the other in its own way.